Robbbo-T/AQUA/standards/internal_proposed/agua_format/AQUA-SPEC-2025-001-R1.md

 This document was prepared by Joint Technical Committee ISO/IEC JTC 1, *Information technology*, Subcommittee SC 32, *Data management and interchange*.

-This first edition of ISO/IEC 32000:2025 establishes the AQUA File Format as an International Standard for quantum-classical hybrid computing, aerospace applications, and artificial general intelligence systems.
+This document represents Version 5.1.4, which supersedes Version 5.1.3 and incorporates:
+- Audit findings from independent review dated 2025-08-11
+- Enhanced error recovery mechanisms
+- Improved streaming capabilities
+- Extended aerospace certification requirements
+- Performance optimizations
+- Removal of non-auditable elements from normative content

-**Attention is drawn to the possibility that some of the elements of this document may be the subject of patent rights.** The AQUA Consortium has provided a RAND-Z (Reasonable and Non-Discriminatory, Zero-fee) patent pledge.
+**Attention is drawn to the possibility that some of the elements of this document may be the subject of patent rights.** The AQUA Consortium maintains a RAND-Z (Reasonable and Non-Discriminatory, Zero-fee) patent pledge.

 ---

+## **Change Log from v5.1.3**

+### **Major Changes**
+1. **Error Recovery**: Added progressive error recovery mechanism (Clause 7.5)
+2. **Streaming Protocol**: Enhanced streaming capabilities for large files (Clause 6.7)
+3. **Aerospace Extensions**: Added MIL-STD-1553B and SpaceWire support (Annex F)
+4. **Performance**: Optimized parsing with skip lists (Clause 6.8)
+5. **Removed**: Non-auditable consciousness sections from normative content

+### **Minor Changes**
+- Updated FIPS references to latest versions
+- Added CRC64 option for enhanced integrity
+- Improved CBOR canonicalization rules
+- Extended test vector suite to 100+ cases

+---

 ## **Table of Contents**

 **Foreword**

+**Change Log from v5.1.3**

 **Introduction**